 There are two types of brain matter—and lesions can occur in both

 Lesions can change over time

 Lesions often progress over time.
-That’s why identifying them early, and monitoring them regularly, are important.
+That’s why identifying them early and monitoring them regularly are important.
 This progress is monitored by using magnetic resonance imaging (MRI) scans.
 These scans produce three kinds of images.